raku-community-modules/Math-Trig/README.md

 ACKNOWLEDGEMENTS
 ================

-This module is shamelessly based on the L<Perl
+This module is shamelessly based on the [Perl
-5 module|https://metacpan.org/pod/Math::Trig> of the same name.
+5 module](https://metacpan.org/pod/Math::Trig) of the same name.
-Without the authors and maintainers of B<that> module, this module wouldn't exist in this form.
+Without the authors and maintainers of *that* module, this module wouldn't exist in this form.